Key message: A scientific introduction

 Only in the rarest cases one scientific paper alone can solve an important problem.
 If the work refers to a larger general problem then it will only solve a specific problem (a subproblem).
 In the introduction, the specific problem must be named and explained.
 Whether I derive the specific problem from the general problem depends on whether the reader knows the context or not.
 The readers should not get bored by reading things they already know.

 For example, there are many overweight people (that's the general problem).
-A bachelor's or master's thesis could examine whether a particular diet contributes to weight reduction (that's the specific problem).
+A study can examine whether a particular diet contributes to weight reduction (that's the specific problem).

 "Interpretation has in recent years once again become the focus of literary criticism. ...
 Not only numerous writers but also literary scholars are systematically thinking about the usefulness of literature ...
 The starting point of [this book] is the question of the usefulness of literature and the interpretation of literature ... "(Schutte, J. (1993).
 Stuttgart, Weimar: Publisher JB Metzler)